corrode/corrode.github.io/content/blog/lifetimes/index.md

 Here, `'de` means "this lifetime is tied to the deserializer".
 Suddenly, that syntax makes a lot more sense!

+If you're curious, see [serde's detailed explanation of deserializer lifetimes ](https://serde.rs/lifetimes.html).

-Think of lifetimes like type signatures: most of the time, they can be inferred, but at times it's clearer to spell them out to avoid mistakes.
+Think of lifetimes as type signatures: most of the time, they can be inferred, but at times it's clearer to spell them out to avoid mistakes.
 Plus, these explicit annotations double as useful documentation.